opensearch-project/documentation-website/_opensearch/query-dsl/query-string.md

 ## Parameters

-Query string query supports the following parameters.
+The following table lists the parameters that `query_string` query supports.
 All parameters except `query` are optional.

 Parameter | Data type | Description
 :--- | :--- | :---